jguzdv/NuGet-Packages/libraries/JGUZDV.JobHost/src/README.md

     {
         var host = new HostBuilder()
-            .AddJob<MyJob>() // with the configuration above the job runs every second .AddJob<MyJob2>() // with the configuration above the job runs 5 minutes (at 0, 5, 10, 15.... etc Minutes)
+            .AddJob<MyJob>() // with the configuration above the job runs every second .AddJob<MyJob2>() // with the configuration above the job runs every 5 minutes (at 0, 5, 10, 15.... etc Minutes) .Build();
-            .Build();

         host.Run();